aws-samples/amazon-textract-transformer-pipeline/CUSTOMIZATION_GUIDE.md

 For this reason, it's typically best to **first experiment with fine-tuning the public base models** - before exploring what improvements might be achievable with domain-specific pre-training.
 It's also useful to understand the relative value of the effort of collecting more labelled data (see *How much data do I need?*) to compare against dedicating resources to pre-training.

 Unless your domain diverges strongly from the data the public model was trained on (for example trying to transfer to a new language or an area heavy with unusual grammar/jargon), accuracy improvements from continuation pre-training are likely to be small and incremental rather than revolutionary.
-To consider from-scratch pre-training (without a public model base), you'll typically need a particularly large and diverse corpus (as per training BERT from scratch) to get good results.
+To consider from-scratch pre-training (without a public model base), you'll typically need a large and diverse corpus (as per training BERT from scratch) to get good results.

 > ⚠️ **Note:** Some extra code modifications may be required to pre-train from scratch (for example to initialize a new tokenizer from the source data).